warmana/cloudant-docs-fork/source/includes/guides/_backup-guide-using-replication.md

 PUT /backup-tuesday HTTP/1.1
 ```

-You create three databases: one original and one for Monday and Tuesday.

-<div> </div>
+For this example,
+you require three databases:

+-	The original database, holding the data you want to backup.
+-	Two incremental databases, for Monday (`backup-monday`) and Tuesday (`backup-tuesday`).

+<div></div>

 #### Step 2: Create the `_replicator` database